YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 We can also run `proc` now to finish off the full :ref:`synth_begin`.
 Because the design schematic is quite large, we will be showing just the data path for the ``rdata`` output.
-If you would like to see the entire design for yourself, you can do so with :cmd:ref:`show`.
+If you would like to see the entire design for yourself, you can do so with :cmd:title:`show`.
 Note that the `show` command only works with a single module, so you may need to call it with :yoscrypt:`show fifo`.
 :ref:`show_intro` section in :doc:`/getting_started/scripting_intro` has more on how to use `show`.